gvwilson/sensibleadventures/cloudherd/new.md

 showed no sign that he even felt it.

-When it was over with, Thokmay splashed some water on his hands and wiped as much blood as he could onto the bandge, careful not to let any drip on the cloud.
+When it was over with, Thokmay splashed some water on his hands and wiped as much blood as he could onto the bandage, careful not to let any drip on the cloud.
 "You look like you've done that before," Noxy said.